nhduong1203/Speech-Lab/Tutorial/3. Custom Hugging Face Endpoint/README.md

 # Hugging Face Inference Endpoints with Whisper model

-Let's take a example of how to deploy a Whisper model to an Hugging Face Inference Endpoints.
+Let’s take an example of how to deploy a Whisper model to a Hugging Face Inference Endpoint.

-On  the Hugging Face Model Repository, go to your expected model -> Deploy -> Inference Enpoint.
+In the Hugging Face Model Repository, navigate to your desired model, then go to Deploy and select Inference Endpoint.

 ![alt text](image-1.png)

-On inference endpoints page, you can see the `openai/whisper-large-v3` model that we have choosen from Hub, you also can choose another model here for your Endpoint.
-Named your endpoint with your favorite name.
+On the Inference Endpoints page, you'll see the openai/whisper-large-v3 model that we selected from the Hub.
+You can also choose a different model for your endpoint here.
+Give your endpoint a name of your choice.

+## Instance Configuration

+## Cloud vendor
-At **Instance Configuration**, you can choose your favorite cloud provider, include: AWS, Microsoft Azure and GCP.
-Also here, you can choose the instance that match your requirement.
-Check it information and its price.
+In the Instance Configuration section, you can choose your preferred cloud vendor, including AWS, Microsoft Azure, or GCP.
+You can also select the instance that best matches your requirements.
+Be sure to review its details and pricing.
 ![alt text](image.png)

-Automatic Scale-to-zero can turn off your Endpoint after a period that have no activity.
-It's saving cost, but in other side, it take some time to scale back up.
+Automatic Scale-to-Zero can shut down your endpoint after a period of inactivity, which helps reduce costs.
+However, it may take some time to scale back up when needed.
 ![alt text](image-3.png)

-**Endpoint security level** is the most important setting in our Endpoint.
-There are 3 options, choose it suitale for your purpose.
+The Endpoint security level is the most important setting for your endpoint.
+There are three options; choose the one that best suits your needs:

-- Public: The Endpoint is public on internet.
-Everyone can use it, no authentication is required.
+- Public: The endpoint is publicly accessible on the internet, and no authentication is required.

-- Protect: The Endpoint is created in a public subnet manage by hugging face, but you need to provide a hugging face token to access the Endpoint.
+- Protected: The endpoint is created in a public subnet managed by Hugging Face, but access requires a Hugging Face token.

-- Private: A private Endpoint is only available through an intra-region secured AWS PrivateLink connection.
-Private Endpoints are not available from the Internet.
+- Private: The endpoint is only accessible through an intra-region secured AWS PrivateLink connection, and it is not available from the internet.

 ![alt text](image-4.png)

-You can also config some parameter like Number of replicas, Container Type, Environment Variables, Revision at Advanced configuration.
-Checkout it.
+You can also configure parameters such as the number of replicas, container type, environment variables, and revision under Advanced Configuration.
+Be sure to check it out.

+## Usage
-Here, We will create an example `openai/whisper-large-v3` endpoint, using AWS with T4 GPU.
-It will take a few minute to create the enpoint.
+Here, we will create an example openai/whisper-large-v3 endpoint using AWS with a T4 GPU.
+It will take a few minutes to create the endpoint.
 ![alt text](image-5.png)

-After the endpoint is ready, you can test it in playground.
+Once it's ready, you can test it in the playground.
 ![alt text](image-6.png)

-One important way to bring the endpoint to product is using it via API, to using a protected Inference Endpoint, you need to provide your HuggingFace Access Token, as follow:
+An important way to integrate the endpoint into a product is by accessing it via API.
+To use a protected Inference Endpoint, you'll need to provide your Hugging Face Access Token, as shown below:
 ```python
 import requests
 API_URL = "https://r0rl95p5bkd64d5d.us-east-1.aws.endpoints.huggingface.cloud"